rbslandau/Data_analysis/README.md

 ***

-## PUBLIC Links to R tutorials for some sessions
+## Public Links to R tutorials for some sessions
-(no university account required, choose this link if you are in an online study program or for general access)
+(**no university account required, choose these links if you are in an online study program without university account or for general access**)

 [Session 2: Linear regression](https://data-analysis.uni-landau.de/open_session/2/)